networknt/light-doc/content/en/style/light-chaos-monkey/killapp-assault.md

 reviewed: true
 ---

-With the following config file, one of the requests will trigger the handler and kill the application process.
+When this middleware handler is enabled, it will kill the server during one of the requests.
+The level in the config file controls the chance of this attack.

+### Config

 killapp-assault.yml